contiamo/datahub-sap-hana/README.md

 Add your SAP Hana databases to your Linkedin Datahub!

+## Installing

+Pre-build Wheels can be downloaded from the [Releases page](https://github.com/contiamo/datahub-sap-hana/releases/latest)

 ## Try it out

 1. You will need Python 3.9, [Poetry](https://python-poetry.org/docs/#installation), and [`pyenv`](https://github.com/pyenv/pyenv).